Contents of Article

 - Dynamic SJ test

-this information, the classical belief is that prescribing training based on the load that the athlete achieved peak power will, therefore, enhance their power production.
-However, emerging knowledge and research is highlighting that an athlete’s power-load curve changes on a daily basis, and thus this historical method of measuring power via JS in a fitness testing battery is becoming outdated.
+The classical belief is that prescribing training based on the load the athlete achieved peak power will, therefore, enhance their power production.
+However, emerging knowledge and research are highlighting that an athlete’s power-load curve changes on a daily basis, and thus this historical method of measuring power via JS in a fitness testing battery is becoming outdated.

-As power is considered to be a critical component in so many sports [6-9], and the SJ is a simple, practical and reliable measure of power output in the lower-limbs , then it would seem an obvious choice as a tool to measure and monitor performance.
-To add to this, SJ performance has been linked with sprint speed and relative strength during the 1RM back squat .
+As power is considered to be a critical component in so many sports (6-9), and the SJ is a simple, practical and reliable measure of power output in the lower limbs (3), then it would seem an obvious choice as a tool to measure and monitor performance.
+To add to this, SJ performance has been linked with sprint speed (10) and relative strength during the 1RM back squat (4).

-As a result, the SJ may be an appropriate test for athletes participating in sports which require high-levels of lower-body power such as: high-, long-, or triple-jump, rugby, basketball, Olympic Weightlifting, and volleyball.
+As a result, the SJ may be an appropriate test for athletes participating in sports that require high levels of lower-body power such as high-, long-, or triple-jump, rugby, basketball, Olympic Weightlifting, and volleyball.

 Before the start of the test, it is important to ensure you have the following items: